V4Fire/Client/src/components/base/b-router/README.md

 });
 ```

-## How dynamically tie a component property with the router
+## How to dynamically bind a component property to the router?

-Every time we use `router.push` or `router.replace`, the router can change the `route` property value,
+Each time we use `router.push` or `router.replace`, the router may change the value of the `route` property,
-but there are some details you should know:
+but there are some details you should be aware of:

-* If you emit transition without changing a route path, i.e., without changing URL pathname,
+* If you create a transition without changing the route path, i.e. without changing the URL path name,
-  the `route` object's mutations don't force rendering of components.
-Technically, it means that if you just add or
+  mutations to the `route` object do not cause components to be rendered.
+Technically, this means that if you just add or
-  change some query parameters, there won't be re-render.
-You should tie component properties manually.
+  change some query parameters, there will be no re-rendering.
+You should bind the component properties manually.
-  This behavior helps increase application performance when changing the route because usually,
+  This behavior helps improve application performance when the route changes, because usually when you just change query
-  when you just change query parameters, you don't want to change the page or emit significant UI mutations.
+  parameters, you don't want to change the page or cause significant UI mutations.
 This behavior is called "soft".

-* When you emit s soft transition, you modify query parameters, but don't rewrite, i.e.,
+* When you emit a soft transition, you are changing the query parameters, but not rewriting them, i.e. if you have a URL like `/foo?bla=1` and
-  if you have the URL like `/foo?bla=1` and you do `router.push(null, {query: {baz: 2}})`,
-  finally you'll see `/foo?bla=1&baz=2`.
+  you do `router.push(null, {query: {baz: 2}})`, finally you will see `/foo?bla=1&baz=2`.
 If you want to remove some parameters,
-  pass their with null values, `router.push(null, {query: {bla: null}})`.
+  set them to null, `router.push(null, {query: {bla: null}})`.

 ### Watching for a route

-Because not every transition emits re-rendering, sometimes you can't write in a template something like:
+Because not every transition causes a rerender, sometimes you can't write something like:

 ```
 {{ route.query.bla }}
 ```

-Instead of this, you need to create a new component property that is tied with the route object.
-For instance:
+Instead, you need to create a new component property bound to the route object.
+For example:

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';